Book a Free IT Security Audit for your business

-Samsung has received new reports of the Galaxy Note 7 catching fire and have urged device owners to turn their phones off while they investigate.
-The South Korean company said in a regulatory filing Tuesday that it has made a final decision to stop production of the Galaxy Note 7 for the sake of consumer safety..
+Samsung has received new reports of the Galaxy Note 7 catching fire and urged device owners to turn their phones off while investigating.
+The South Korean company said in a regulatory filing Tuesday that it has made a final decision to stop production of the Galaxy Note 7 for the sake of consumer safety.

-Samsung has said "Because consumers' safety remains our top priority, Samsung will ask all carrier and retail partners globally to stop sales and exchanges of the Galaxy Note 7 while the investigation is taking place.
+Samsung has said consumers safety remains their top priority.
+Therefore they have asked all carrier and retail partners globally to stop sales and exchanges of the Galaxy Note 7 while the investigation occurs.
 Consumers with either an original Galaxy Note 7 or replacement Galaxy Note 7 device should power down and stop using the device and take advantage of the remedies available".